CartoDB/CartoDB-SQL-API/README.md

 SQL API for cartodb.com
 ========================

 Provides a nodejs based API for running SQL queries against CartoDB.

-* Users are authenticated over OAuth.
-Also provides ability to make public "SELECT" only calls.
+* Users are authenticated over OAuth or via an API KEY.
-* OAuth requests to this API should always be made over SSL.
+* Authenticated requests to this API should always be made over SSL.

 core requirements